browserup/docs/en/load/load-test-containers.md

 BrowserUp allows you to create a custom container in which your test will run.

 For BrowserUp to work with your container, it needs to be based off our standard-base image.
-This image, which is built off a Debian base, has our traffic capturing code built in, and pre-configured.

 ## Testing in local Docker, with CLI